Kara Swisher: Early life and education

-After the fall of the Berlin Wall, Swisher obtained external funding through a fellowship to fund living almost a year in Kreuzberg, Berlin.
-Preparing for future employment within "the security apparatus", she attempted to learn German, but never mastered the language.
+After the fall of the Berlin Wall, Swisher received a fellowship allowing her to live almost a year in Kreuzberg in Berlin, Germany.
+Preparing for future employment within "the security apparatus", she attempted to learn German but never mastered the language.
+Then Swisher worked at the Washington City Paper in Washington, D.C.
+She returned to The Washington Post in 1986 as a news aid for the Style desk before becoming a reporter covering the local retail beat.

 Career

-Swisher worked at the Washington City Paper in Washington, D.C.
-She interned at The Washington Post in 1986 and was later hired full-time.
+The Washington Post

+Swisher credits the Post as where she "significantly started to use technology".
+She used to drag a suitcase cell phone around the office.
+She received national attention for covering AOL and the beginning of the dot-com era in the 1990s.
+While working for the business section of the paper, Swisher decided to leave to devote time to writing AOL.com: How Steve Case Beat Bill Gates, Nailed the Netheads, and Made Millions in the War for the Web.
+It was during this time that she first met Walt Mossberg, a veteran tech journalist who would become a close friend and co-owner of the AllThingsD blog.

 The Wall Street Journal

 Swisher joined The Wall Street Journal in 1997, working from its bureau in San Francisco.
 She created and wrote Boom Town, a column devoted to the companies, personalities and culture of Silicon Valley which appeared on the front page of the Wall Street Journal's Marketplace section and online.
-During that period, she was cited as the most influential reporter covering the Internet by Industry Standard magazine.
+During that time, she was cited as being the most influential reporter covering the internet by Industry Standard magazine.

 In 2003, with her colleague Walt Mossberg, she launched the All Things Digital conference and later expanded it into a daily blog called AllThingsD.com.
-The conference featured interviews by Swisher and Mossberg of top technology executives, such as Bill Gates, Steve Jobs, and Larry Ellison, all of whom appeared on stage without prepared remarks or slides.
+The conference featured interviews by Swisher and Mossberg of top technology executives including Bill Gates, Steve Jobs and Larry Ellison.

 Books

 She is the author of aol.com: How Steve Case Beat Bill Gates, Nailed the Netheads and Made Millions in the War for the Web, published by Times Business Print Books in July 1998.
 The sequel, There Must Be a Pony in Here Somewhere: The AOL Time Warner Debacle and the Quest for a Digital Future, was published in the fall of 2003 by Crown Business Print Books.
 In 2021, it was announced that she signed a two-book memoir deal with Simon & Schuster.
+The first, Burn Book: A Tech Love Story, was released in February 2024.